Are carbohydrates “bad” for the gymnast? And by “bad” what most coaches and parents really think is “fattening, inflammatory, addictive”.

 These days, the term carbohydrate or “carbs” is practically synonymous with profanity in the gymnastics world.
 This term has different meanings to individuals whether you are an analytical chemist or a personal trainer.
 As a reformed carb-o-phobe, I implore you to see both sides of the coin and by the end of this article understand why adequate carbohydrate for fueling the gymnast.

 Today, our children and teenagers are faced with increasing rates of obesity, diabetes, and related endocrine disrupting diseases like PCOS (polycystic ovarian syndrome).
 For these specific diseases, the logic goes as such: I ate carbs, got diabetes, so that’s what caused the problem.
-Yes and no.
+Eh, not quite.

-Many medical professionals will just say “stop eating carbs, white foods, etc” in response to nutrition advice for such conditions— and this advice gets extrapolated to the high-caliber gymnasts through peers, parents, and coaches.
+Many medical professionals will just say “stop eating carbs, white foods, etc” in response to nutrition advice for such conditions OR if a gymnast is wanting to get leaner (or the coach thinks they’re “not lean enough”)— and this advice gets extrapolated to the high-caliber gymnasts which will kill their performance.

 What is a carbohydrate?